Ashcan comic: Later use

 In 1984, Golden Age comic book collector and dealer Bob Burden created Flaming Carrot Comics, published by Aardvark-Vanaheim.
 For each issue, Burden had magazine-sized prototype editions printed and shared them with friends and people who assisted with production.
 Some were also sent to retailers as advance previews to generate interest in his comic.
 Fewer than forty copies of each prototype were made, and Burden described them as ashcans.

 In 1992, comic creator Rob Liefeld applied the term to two digest-sized prototype versions of Youngblood #1, but this ashcan was created for mass release.
 Instead of denoting the material as worthless, Liefeld's usage implied rarity and collectability.
 This ashcan was the first publication from Image Comics, a publisher started by popular artists during a boom period for comic books.
 The sales success of the Youngblood ashcans prompted imitation, and for the next year nearly every new Image series had a corresponding ashcan.
 Typical print run for Image ashcans was between 500 and 5,000.
 Soon, other publishers began releasing ashcans in a variety of sizes and formats.
 In 1993, Triumphant Comics advertised ashcan editions of new properties with print runs of 50,000.

 Following the collapse of the speculation market in comics in the mid-1990s, the term has been used by publishers to describe booklets promoting upcoming comics.
-Established publishers such as Dark Horse Comics, IDW Publishing, and DC Comics continue to use ashcan copies as part of their marketing plan for new titles.
+Established publishers such as Dark Horse Comics, IDW Publishing, and DC Comics continue to use ashcan copies as part of their marketing plans for new titles.
 Aspiring creators also apply the term to hand-stapled photocopied books they use to demonstrate their abilities to hiring editors at comic book conventions or as part of a submissions package.

 Film and television

 The term has been appropriated by the film and television industries to refer to low-quality material made specifically to preserve rights to a licensed character, which often expire if unused for a set period of time.
 One of the earliest examples of this practice is the 1967 animated adaptation of The Hobbit.
-Other prominent examples include the 2011 Hellraiser: Revelations, a 2015 adaptation of The Wheel of Time, and the unreleased Fantastic Four film from 1994.
+Other prominent examples include the unreleased Fantastic Four film from 1994, the 2004 direct-to-video film My Name is Modesty, the low-budget sequels Porky's Pimpin' Pee Wee (2009) and Hellraiser: Revelations (2011), and a TV pilot adaptation of The Wheel of Time (2015).